chrispla/mir_ref/README.md

 ## Disclaimer

-A first beta release is expected by the end of January, and it includes many fixes and documentation improvements.
+A first beta release is expected by the end of April, and it includes many fixes and documentation improvements.

 ## Setup